Jaaaxe/microbit-package-tracker/README.md

 Plug your microbit into your computer so that it appears as a USB device.\
 Download the tracker.hex file in this repo and drag and drop onto the device.

-### Microbit is not detected on your computer
+### Why won't my Microbit show on the computer?
+Check if the USB cable trasnfers data since some will only provide power.
+If that\
-Try using a different micro USB cable or connect it to a different computer.
+doesn't work, try to connect it to a different computer.

-### Microbit won't power on
+### Why won't my Microbit switch on?
-Check to see if your micro USB cable works or if the batteries in the external\
-power pack need to be replaced.
+If your Microbit is powered on using a cable try to see if it's properly connected.\
+If it is then try a different cable.
+If you are connected to a battery pack try\
+replacing the batteries.

-### The app won't connect to my microbit
+### Why won't the app connect to my microbit?
 Occasionally, Microbit's have a malfunctioning UART that is not able to send the\
 proper signals and therefore, even if you follow the steps, you may not be able to\
 connect.
 Try using a different Microbit and if the problem persists remove the\
 Microbit from the app and retry.

-### I have another issue
+###If you have any enquiries, find a bug or just want to say hello mail us at\
-Please mail your enquiries to mariyam2.yasmeen@live.uwe.ac.uk or ismath2.ibrahim@live.uwe.ac.uk
+###mariyam2.yasmeen@live.uwe.ac.uk or ismath2.ibrahim@live.uwe.ac.uk

 # Have Fun!